PabloValarezo/browserextension_oktaadmconsole/README.md

 ## Installation

 1. Create a local folder in your computer named `OktaExtension`
-2. Add the manifest.json and index.js files into it.
+2. Add the manifest.json and index.js files into it
-3. in Chrome, go to ... -> Extensions -> Manage.
+3. In Chrome, go to ... -> Extensions -> Manage.
 Enable Developer Mode
 4. Drag the OktaExtension folder to the Chrome Extensions page

 ## Notes